zpuckeridge/blog/posts/is-suicide-sinful.md

 slug: is-suicide-sinful
 date: "2019-11-06"
 tags: Faith
-description: The act of suicide is sin, because it's taking something that is strictly under God's commandments (life and death) and subjecting it to our own will.
-It robs a person of the amazing gift of life given to them by God alone.
+description: Why is suicide sin?
+That's because it's taking something that is strictly under God's commandments (life and death) and subjecting it to our own will.
 socialImage: images/drowning.jpg
 ---